Our objective as Adventure Caravanners is ‘To Boldly Go Where No Van Has Gone Before’.

 2,042m (6,699ft) – Transfăgărășan, Romania

 - Towing the Transfăgărășan – Crossing The Carpathians with a Caravan, Romania – Caravan Kismet joins the Mile-High Club as she crosses the second highest mountain pass in Romania.
 Dubbed ‘The best road in the world’ by Jeremy Clarkson, the Transfăgărășan also features on the website Dangerous Roads.
-An excerpt from my book, Dogs ‘n’ Dracula – A Road Trip Through Romania.
+An excerpt from my book, Dogs ‘n’ Dracula – A Road Trip Through Romania follows our progress.

 1,611m (5,285ft) – Vršič Pass, Slovenia